-Also referred to as the cell phone law, goes into effect Oct.
-1, 2017
+Also referred to as the cell phone law, went into effect October 1, 2017

 Oregon’s basic law says it is illegal to drive while holding or using an electronic device (e.g. cell phone, tablet, GPS, laptop).
-Beginning January 1, 2018, courts will have the ability waive the fine for first-time offenders who attend an approved Distracted Driving Avoidance course.
+As of January 1, 2018, courts have the ability waive the fine for first-time offenders who attend an approved Distracted Driving Avoidance course.
 There are some exceptions, but for the most part, it’s best just to turn off your device when you are driving (or as we’re saying in our Drive Healthy Campaign, “Hands on the wheel.
 Mind on the road”).

 Here are a few cases where the new law does not apply: